nsankareswari-70/ETL-Skills/README.md

 To get the books table data from hello_world_db database from Mysql to excel
  ![img alt](https://github.com/nsankareswari-70/ETL-Skills/blob/44ce4107d2d6a375ec9d5e6f3a2d84a3ef3b4c54/ex118.png)

+ Open a New excel workbook - From the home tab click Get Data-> From other sources -> From ODBC

  ![img alt](https://github.com/nsankareswari-70/ETL-Skills/blob/44ce4107d2d6a375ec9d5e6f3a2d84a3ef3b4c54/ex119.png)
+ From ODBC dialogue box select the Data Source Name(DSN) - hello_world_db

  ![img alt](https://github.com/nsankareswari-70/ETL-Skills/blob/44ce4107d2d6a375ec9d5e6f3a2d84a3ef3b4c54/ex120.png)
+ In the Navigator window find and click on the hello_world_db to view the tables

   ![img alt](https://github.com/nsankareswari-70/ETL-Skills/blob/44ce4107d2d6a375ec9d5e6f3a2d84a3ef3b4c54/ex121.png)
+  Now select the "Books" table and click "Load"

    ![img alt](https://github.com/nsankareswari-70/ETL-Skills/blob/44ce4107d2d6a375ec9d5e6f3a2d84a3ef3b4c54/ex122.png)

+Now the data will be loaded to excel

     ![img alt](https://github.com/nsankareswari-70/ETL-Skills/blob/44ce4107d2d6a375ec9d5e6f3a2d84a3ef3b4c54/ex123.png)